Skip to main content

 • What's sent: Anonymized task summaries for planning assistance

-• When: Only when you run pkb plan command
+• When: Only when you use Planning or Chat features

 • Provider: OpenAI (see OpenAI Privacy Policy)